dn-m/Music/Sources/Duration/README.md

 #### Tempo.Interpolation.Collection.Builder

-A helper class `Tempo.Interpolation.Collection.Builder` is provided to decouple the stateful process of creating `Tempo.Interpolation.Collection` and reading from it.
+A helper class `Tempo.Interpolation.Collection.Builder` is provided to encapsulate the stateful construction process of a `Tempo.Interpolation.Collection`.

 You can start with an empty `Builder`,